 We will continue to implement a number of expansion initiatives aimed mainly at the oil, gas and resource sectors in Western Australia.

-In conclusion, I extend my thanks to our customers for their business and support, and, management and employees for their commitment to the business.
+In conclusion, I extend my thanks to our customers for their business and support, the Board for their ongoing support and, management and employees for their commitment to the business.

 Legh Winser Managing Director